-- A. Oversight Allowing Autonomy.
+A. Oversight Allowing Autonomy.
 The Authorizer's role shall be to evaluate the School's performance outcomes according to this Certificate and the Performance Framework, and shall be to provide compliance oversight.
-The Authorizer shall comply with the provisions of the Charter Schools Act and the terms of this Certificate in a manner that does not unduly inhibit the autonomy of the School. - B. Charter School Performance Framework.
-The Charter School Performance Framework ("Performance Framework") is attached and incorporated into this agreement as Appendix B. The Performance Framework shall be used to annually evaluate the School's academic achievement, Board stewardship, operational management, and financial stability.
+The Authorizer shall comply with the provisions of the Charter Schools Act and the terms of this Certificate in a manner that does not unduly inhibit the autonomy of the School.

+- B. Charter School Performance Framework.
+The Charter School Performance Framework ("Performance Framework") is attached and incorporated into this agreement as Appendix A. The Performance Framework shall be used to annually evaluate the School's academic achievement, Board stewardship, operational management, and financial stability.
 The specific terms of the Performance Framework are determined by the Authorizer and shall be binding on the School. - C. Identified Comparison Group.
-For purposes of evaluating the School against the metrics and measures established in the Performance Framework, the School's comparison group shall be identified as described below and shall be established for the length of the Certificate term. - i.
-The comparison group for the School's K-12 on-site program shall be West Ada School District (Joint School District No. 002), Emmett Independent District 221, Boise Independent District 001, and Horseshoe Bend School District 073. - D. Authorizer to Monitor School Performance.
+For purposes of evaluating the School against the metrics and measures established in the Performance Framework, the School's comparison group shall be identified as described below and shall be established for the length of the Certificate term.

+i.
+The comparison group for Gem Prep Ammon shall be Bonneville School District (093).

+- D. Authorizer to Monitor School Performance.
 The Authorizer shall monitor and report on the School's progress in relation to the indicators, measures, metrics, and targets set out in the Performance Framework.
 A formal report of the School's academic, financial, and operational performance ("Performance Report") shall be provided to the school and the public by the Authorizer annually.
 Data necessary to conduct this evaluation will be collected throughout the year.
 Additional reviews may be necessary if compliance concerns arise. - E. School Performance.
 The School shall meet standard on all measures of the Performance Framework.
 The Authorizer shall renew any charter in which the School met all the terms of its Certificate, including all appendices, at the time of renewal. - F. Performance Framework as Basis for Renewal of Charter.
 The School's performance in relation to the Performance Framework shall provide the basis upon which the Authorizer shall decide whether to renew the School's Charter at the end of the Certificate term. - G. Required Reports.
 The School shall prepare and submit reports as required by the Authorizer's policy. - H. Authorizer's Right to Review.
 The Authorizer maintains the right to request and review additional documentation if such becomes necessary in the course of regular oversight duties or to investigate the validity of a compliance concern.
 The Authorizer shall conduct its reviews in a manner that does not unduly inhibit the autonomy granted to the School. - I. Site Visits.
 The Authorizer may conduct site visits in accordance with the Authorizer's policy.
 Reports from any site visit shall be made available to the School and shall be included in the School's annual Performance Report.